AhmadH23/SIEM-lab/README.md

 ![Screenshot 2024-11-15 at 15 24 32](https://github.com/user-attachments/assets/d16cb66c-3f06-4f5f-9fe1-496d97cd4778)

-<p align="center"> <b> I then finshed setting up Kali Linux.
+<p align="center"> <b> I then finished setting up Kali Linux.
 Make sure that you select the language you are most comfortable working in and then click Continue.
-Next, I selected location, click Continue once again, and then select the keyboard layout.
+Next, I selected location, clicked Continue once again, and then selected the keyboard layout.
 VirtualBox will then go through a process of detecting your hardware and network adapters.
 Just wait patiently as it does so.
-Eventually, I will be greeted by a screen asking you to configure your network, I left mine as kali but you can name it whatever you wish and hit Continue.</b></p>
+Eventually, I was greeted by a screen asking me to configure your network, I left mine as kali but you can name it whatever you wish and hit Continue.</b></p>

 ![Screenshot 2024-11-15 at 15 28 24](https://github.com/user-attachments/assets/64ccabfb-9c68-4a4b-81e1-21cf872e4a8f)